Druids F.C.: History

 After seven years of success in Welsh football Druids would begin to suffer with the advent of professionalism.
 Druids failed to reach further than the Second Round in the Welsh Cup until the 1892–93 season.
 The earlier success in the FA Cup was also not to be matched as after 1887–88 they did not progress to the First Round proper again.

-In September 1888 at a meeting at the Wynnstay Arms, the Club was reformed when they merged with neighbours Ruabon Wanderers.
-It was decided to retain the name Druids as it was a well known title.
-A follow up meeting was held at the Bricklayers Arms, Ruabon where the committee was selected.
+In September 1888 at a meeting at the Wynnstay Arms, the club was re-formed when they merged with neighbours Ruabon Wanderers.
+It was decided to retain the name Druids as it was a well-known title.
+A follow-up meeting was held at the Bricklayers Arms, Ruabon where the committee was selected.
 Llewelyn Kenrick was present at this meeting.

-In 1897–98 season Druids joined The Combination and remained there until 1899–1900 season, finishing Fourth in 1898–99 and Third in 1899–1900.
+In 1897–98 season Druids joined The Combination and remained there until 1899–1900 season, finishing fourth in 1898–99 and third in 1899–1900.
 The 1897–98 season also saw Druids win the Welsh Cup for the Sixth time.
 More Welsh Cup success followed the following year, followed by two Runners-up spots in 1899–1900 and 1900–01.
 More silver ware would follow in the form of the Welsh Amateur Cup in 1902–03 and the Welsh Cup again for the Eighth and final time in 1903–04.

 By now the Wynnstay Park Ground was fast becoming unsuitable and as the Estate would not allow improvement on the site, Druids began to suffer financially.
 With the outbreak of World War I in 1914 football in the country ceased until 1920, which in lue prevented Druids from becoming nothing more than a foot-note in the History of Welsh football.
 After the War Druids left Wynnstay Park and combined with Rhosymedre F.C. to form Rhosymedre Druids F.C. who played on the Church Field in Rhosymedre.

 Despite this new pairing, Druids still faced financial trouble and amalgamated once more in August 1927 with Acrefair United F.C. to form a new club Druids United.

-Druids United F.C. continued to ply their trade in the area and they too amalgamated, with Cefn Albion F.C. in 1992 to form Cefn Druids F.C., who still carry on the name and success of the old club as Cefn Druids in the Welsh Premier League.
+Druids United F.C. continued to play their trade in the area and they too amalgamated, with Cefn Albion F.C. in 1992 to form Cefn Druids F.C., who still carry on the name and success of the old club as Cefn Druids in the Welsh Premier League.